Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 wild boar

-Boar - the symbolism of the animal
+Boar - animal symbolism

 Quality plus attractiveness